gradle/gradle/design-docs/testing-toolkit.md

 * Using `System.out` and `System.err` as default?
 This might produce to much log output.

 # Milestone 3

+## Story: Classes under test are visible to build scripts

+When using the plugin development plugin, plugins under test are visible to build scripts.

+### Implementation

+- Infer the classpath for classes under test classpath
+    - When running from the plugin dev plugin, use the main source set's runtime classpath.
+    - When running from the IDE, could use a generated resource or perhaps infer from the runtime classpath in the test JVM.
+- Add or expand sample to demonstrate this feature.
+- Add some brief user guide material.

+### Test coverage

+* The classpath of the tooling API execution is set up properly.
+    * Class files of project sources under test (e.g. plugin classes) are added to classpath of the tooling API execution.
+        * A plugin class under test can be referenced and tested in build script by type and id.
+        * A custom task class under test can be referenced and tested in build script by type.
+        * Arbitrary classes under test can be referenced and tested in build script.
+    * Classes originating from external libraries used by classes under tests are added to classpath of the tooling API execution.
+* IDEA and Eclipse projects are configured to run these tests.
+Manually verify that this works (in IDEA say).
+* Manually verify that when using an IDE, a breakpoint can be added in production classes, the test run, and the breakpoint hit.

 ## Story: Integration with plugin-development-plugin